genesiscommunitysuccess/docs/docs/02_database/07_types-of-api/02_blocking.md

 val trades: List<Trade> = db.getBulk(TRADE)
 ```

-Please note that this will load the entire table into memory, which is fine for smaller table and ranges, however, for
+Note that this will load the entire table into memory.
+This is fine for smaller tables and ranges.
+However, for
-large tables and ranges the `stream()` function is provided on the database.
-This will create a `Stream` that will
-stream the data, rather than load it all in memory:
+large tables and ranges, the `stream()` function is provided on the database.
+This will create a `Stream` that streams the data, rather than loading it all in memory:

 ```kotlin
 val trades: Stream<Trade> = db.stream().getBulk(TRADE)